 While these might not translate to figures, they'll defiantly affect your expected returns.
 With that in mind, check whether the decision you make affects your business positively to land you a profit.

 The last factor is time.
-How long would take to implement the system? and what are the risks associated with the new system?
-These might not translate to financial figures but they'll likely impact your cost and returns.
-Therefore, ensure that the system takes the least amount of time to implement.
+How long would it take to implement the system?
+What are the risks associated with the new system?
+These might not translate to financial figures, but they'll likely impact your cost and returns.
+Therefore, ensure that the system takes the least time to implement.

 The bottom line

-All in all, calculating the ROI of an ERP project is crucial for project planning and evaluation.
+All in all, calculating the R.O.I. of an ERP project is crucial for project planning and evaluation.
 As a result, it should be as accurate as possible.
-The key takeaway to a successful ratio of investment involves taking an inclusive analysis of the cost and return involved with the new system.
+The key takeaway to a successful investment ratio involves taking an inclusive analysis of the cost and return involved with the new system.